Who’s dead? What happened? All you need to catch up on ‘Breaking Bad’ before Netflix’s ‘El Camino’

 Considering all the hellacious torments that creator Vince Gilligan put Pinkman through, fans must have been relieved to see the character ride off into the sunset at the end of the series.
 As we last see him, Jesse is newly sprung from captivity, hysterically cry-laughing at his implausible freedom in the driver’s seat of an El Camino.

-After six years, however, Gilligan is ready to disabuse anyone of the notion that this is ending is as happy as it may seem.
+After six years, however, Gilligan is ready to disabuse anyone of the notion that this ending is as happy as it may seem.

 El Camino: A Breaking Bad Movie, which drops on Netflix on October 11, picks up with Pinkman as he takes off in that titular vehicle to the next uneasy chapter of his life.